 The cheese won’t get a lovely brown color, or crisp, on a proper grill, so I recommend finishing off under a broiler, either way.

-Enjoy your grilled polenta with cheese!
+Enjoy your grilled polenta!

 Printable recipes below.